Makinton Dorleant: Kansas City Chiefs

 On January 3, 2018, Dorleant signed a reserve/future contract with the Kansas City Chiefs.
 He was waived on September 1.

 Baltimore Ravens

 On September 19, 2018, Dorleant was signed to the Baltimore Ravens' practice squad.
 He was released on November 14.

 Oakland Raiders

 On December 27, 2018, Dorleant was signed to the Oakland Raiders practice squad.

 Dorleant signed a reserve/future contract with the Raiders on January 1, 2019.
 He was waived on June 11, but was re-signed on August 13.
 Dorleant was waived/injured during final roster cuts on August 30, and reverted to the team's injured reserve list on September 1.

 Winnipeg Blue Bombers

 Dorleant signed with the Winnipeg Blue Bombers of the CFL on July 3, 2020.
 After the CFL canceled the 2020 season due to the COVID-19 pandemic, Dorleant chose to opt-out of his contract with the Blue Bombers on August 26, 2020.

+Personal life

+On March 26, 2017, Deiondre' Hall and Dorleant were arrested after an incident at a bar in Cedar Falls, Iowa.
+Hall was charged with interference, public intoxication, and disorderly conduct while Dorleant was charged with interference.
+In May 2017, Dorleant was sentenced to a year of probation.
+In October 2017, he was suspended for one week by the NFL.